sdiehl/wiwinwlh/tutorial.md

 STM
 ---

+Software Transactional Memory is a technique for guaranteeing atomicity of values in parallel computations, such that all contexts view the same data when read and writes are guaranteed by the runtime to never to result in inconsistent states.

 ```haskell
 atomically :: STM a -> IO a
 orElse :: STM a -> STM a -> STM a